 Once you have created a greener, healthier kitchen, you’ll want to keep it that way.
 Among the priorities are prolonging the life of the appliances and materials you’ve installed, using them in the most efficient and healthy way possible, and reducing the volume and toxicity of wastewater and garbage sent to landfills.
 Here are the most significant steps you can take:

 You can prolong your refrigerator’s life and prevent electricity waste by unplugging it and wiping off the condenser coils at least once a year, and, if you have a manual defrost freezer, defrosting it according to the manufacturer’s specifications to keep the compressor from overworking.

 Save electricity by keeping your refrigerator between 36 and 40 degrees Fahrenheit and your freezer between 0 and 5 degrees Fahrenheit.
 Keeping them colder will do little for your food but will waste electricity.
 Use a thermometer to confirm the temperature.
 For more information, see the RMI brief on kitchen appliances.

 You can reduce your dishwasher’s electricity use by 15 to 50 percent by washing only full loads of dishes and using unheated air to dry your dishes.
 Use wash settings appropriate to the types and dirtiness of the dishes you are washing to avoid excess soak cycles that would waste water.
-Go to the DOE’s Office of Energy Efficiency and Renewable Energy (EERE) website for more advice.
+Go to Energy Star's website for more advice.

 To protect floors and counters from hard daily use, porous materials like wood, stone, and grout should be resealed periodically to prolong their life and prevent water damage.
 Use nontoxic sealants to preserve air quality.